 The three primary colors are red, blue and yellow.
 The three secondary colors are green, orange and purple.
 These are made by mixing two of the primary colors.
 There are six other tertiary colors.

 Using the primary colors, you could mix pretty much any color in the spectrum.
 This is why a solid knowledge of color theory is so important when it comes to painting and mixing your colors.
-This is also why you should always at a very least have the primary colors on your palette.
+This is also why you should always at the very least have the primary colors on your palette.

 Color Theory Terms